-In 1777, Morocco made history as the first country to recognize America’s independence, establishing a diplomatic foundation that has strengthened over two centuries.
+In 1777, Morocco became the first country to recognize America’s independence, establishing a diplomatic foundation that has remained strong over two centuries.

 Did you know that Morocco was the first to recognize America?
 In 1777, while the United States was still establishing itself as a new nation, Sultan Mohammed III of Morocco made a bold decision that would change diplomatic history.
-By being the first to recognize America, Morocco opened a unique chapter in U.S. relations that continues to thrive today.
-This historic alliance highlights Morocco’s early influence on the global stage and its lasting connection with the United States.
+Through its diplomatic acceptance of American nationhood Morocco established a foundational relationship which continues between modern U.S. and Morocco.
+This landmark first recognition from Morocco demonstrated global significance in addition to solidifying enduring ties which continues to knit both nations closer together.

 1. Morocco’s Role as the First to Recognize America